 Impacts on the Cost of Home Care in Massachusetts

-How much long-term home care will cost depends on the kind of home care a senior needs and the duration of that care.
+How much long-term home care will cost in our area depends on the kind of home care a senior needs and the duration of that care.
 Other factors include the provider used and the location in which the senior lives.

 In addition, evenings, weekends, and holidays are usually more expensive than a typical weekday.
-Furthermore, unless a company offers all-inclusive fees, additional services performed by the Personal Care Aide or Healthcare Professional may result in extra charges.
+Furthermore, unless a company offers all-inclusive fees, additional services performed by the Home Health Aide or Healthcare Professional may result in extra charges.*

 More resources you may be interested in: